wp-plugins/autoptimize/readme.txt

 Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.

-If you consider performance important, we recommand the use of a caching-plugin such as e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) or
+If you consider performance important, we recommend the use of a caching-plugin such as e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) or
 [HyperCache](http://wordpress.org/extend/plugins/hyper-cache/) as well.

 == Installation ==